quicwg/ops-drafts/draft-ietf-quic-applicability.md

 detrimental.
 In contrast, waiting for an endpoint to exhaust the advertised limit may not suit application or operational needs.
 Applications using QUIC can use conservative stream limits and run to completion before enacting an immediate close.
-Alternatively, a graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.
+Alternatively, an application-layer graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.

 # Packetization and Latency